awsdocs/aws-iot-docs/developerguide/job-configurations-api.md

 You can use the [CreateJob](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateJob.html) or the [CreateJobTemplate](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateJobTemplate.html) API to specify the different job configurations\.
 The following shows how you add these configurations\.
 After you've added the configurations, you can use [JobExecutionSummary](https://docs.aws.amazon.com/iot/latest/apireference/API_JobExecutionSummary.html) and [JobExecutionSummaryForJob](https://docs.aws.amazon.com/iot/latest/apireference/API_JobExecutionSummaryForJob.html) to view their status\.

-For more information about the different configurations and how it works, see [What are the different configurations?](jobs-configurations.md#jobs-configurations-details)\.
+For more information about the different configurations and how it works, see [How job configurations work](jobs-configurations-details.md)\.

 ## Rollout configuration<a name="job-rollout-api"></a>